“What you get by achieving your goals is not as important as what you become by achieving your goals.”

 “I don’t focus on what I’m up against.
 I focus on my goals and try to ignore the rest.”

 Setting goals is essential to your strategy.
 There are many social platforms, each with different audiences and ways of sharing.
-Knowing what you want to achieve on Social Media can help you plan a strategy to choose the right ones to achieve your business goals.
+Precisely understanding what you want to achieve on Social Media can help you plan a strategy to choose the right ones to achieve your business goals.

 ❏ Determine how your goals will affect your brand and your bottom line